-Formerly known as Shands Vista, UF Health Shands Psychiatric Hospital is set on a private, picturesque, 18-acre campus that offers comfort and serenity to people in crisis.
-Our 81-bed facility provides a full range of confidential services.
+Formerly known as Shands Vista, UF Health Shands Psychiatric Hospital is located on a private, picturesque, 18-acre campus that offers comfort and serenity to people in crisis.
+Our 81-bed facility provides a full range of confidential, effective services.

-UF Health Shands Psychiatric Hospital consists of a child/adolescent unit, an adult inpatient substance abuse unit, two adult inpatient psychiatric units and an eating disorders unit.
-Inpatient care on our units focuses on providing a safe, highly supervised setting for treatment.
-After an initial patient assessment, a multi-disciplinary treatment team of UF Health physicians and clinicians will formulate an individualized treatment plan for the patient.
+UF Health Shands Psychiatric Hospital consists of a child/adolescent unit, an adult inpatient addiction unit, two adult inpatient psychiatric units and an geriatric psychiatry unit.
+Inpatient care on our units focuses on providing a safe, highly supervised setting for effective treatment.
+After an initial patient assessment, a multidisciplinary treatment team of UF Health physicians and clinicians will determine the best level of care and formulate an individualized treatment plan for each patient.
 The treatment plan identifies problems, interventions and goals designed to facilitate the patient’s return to the community, or to the least restrictive environment possible after discharge.
 Patients are included in the development of treatment plans.
 Treatment usually consists of medication, group therapy and case management.
+Because UF Health Shands Psychiatric Hospital programs often hinge on stabilization, treatment is short-term and highly focused.
+The goals of inpatient treatment are to stabilize the patient in crisis and address issues that immediately resulted in the need for inpatient care so the patient can function safely and with less distress outside of the hospital.

 Services at UF Health Shands Psychiatric Hospital include inpatient treatment for: